Agkistrodon howardgloydi

-Agkistrodon howardgloydi is a species of venomous snake, a pit viper (Crotalinae), that is endemic to Central America.
-It is most commonly called castellana,but it has also been called the southern cantil, Gloyd's moccasin, and a number of other colloquial names.
+Agkistrodon howardgloydi is a species of venomous snake, a pit viper in the subfamily Crotalinae of the family Viperidae.
+The species is endemic to Central America.
+It is most commonly called castellana, but it has also been called the southern cantil, Gloyd's moccasin, and a number of other colloquial names.
 It is a rare species with a relatively small geographic distribution in the tropical dry forest on the Pacific coast of Honduras, Nicaragua, and extreme northwest Costa Rica.
-Agkistrodon howardgloydi is a stout, medium-sized snake with a maximum length of 96 cm.
-It is a viviparous species, with female giving birth in the rainy season from May to August.
-No clinical reports on envenomation had been published (as of 1999), but laboratory texts and analysis indicate the venom is highly toxic and similar to its close relative Agkistrodon bilineatus, and potentially lethal.
+A. howardgloydi is a stout, medium-sized snake with a maximum total length (including tail) of 96 cm.
+It is a viviparous species, with females giving birth in the rainy season from May to August.
+No clinical reports on envenomation had been published (as of 1999), but laboratory tests and analysis indicate the venom is highly toxic and similar to its close relative Agkistrodon bilineatus, and potentially lethal.

 Etymology

 Roger Conant's original description states: "This subspecies is named for the late Howard K. Gloyd, my close friend, colleague, and expert on pit vipers, especially the rattlesnakes.
 Gloyd worked for decades on the genus Agkistrodon (sensu lato), and he had predicted that a new race of A. bilineatus would eventually be described from lower Central America."

-The common name castellana is the feminine form of castellano, translating to Castilian, or Spaniard, but it is not entirely clear how this name came to be applied to A. howardgloydi.
+The common name castellana is the feminine form of the Spanish adjective castellano, translating to Castilian or Spaniard, but it is not entirely clear how this name came to be applied to A. howardgloydi.
 It has been speculated that it is something of an analogy, with the snake and the conquistadores being equally feared, or the snake and the conquistadores both being alert and ready to strike in a confrontation.